Back to blog

 In this post, I'll describe the Platform-shaped problems your organization might have - and how to solve them fast.

-This post is for companies with up to 1000 developers.
+This post is for companies with up to 1,000 developers.
 Above that scale, you likely have a multi-year Platform initiative and a large team.
 Your motivation for building a platform will usually be less about improving developer experience, and more about establishing a security and regulatory baseline with less effort.
 You may find value in this post, but it is written from the perspective of smaller companies.

-A warning: too many companies try to build Platforms without defining the success criteria or concrete problems they’re out to solve.
+A warning: too many companies try to build Platforms without defining the success criteria of concrete problems they're out to solve.
 This is a dangerous approach.
-You cannot possibly “improve developer experience” without a detailed map of where devs burn time today.
+You cannot possibly "improve developer experience" without a detailed map of where devs burn time today.
 Likewise, you cannot reduce cognitive load with a granular understanding of what technologies devs in your org know well and what they have yet to learn.

 Let's list some common problems and how to solve them with an MVPlatform.